-[Al-Bassam & Co.]
-C.R.1010385804 P.P. license 520/11/323 is a member firm of the PKF international limited which administers a family of legally independent firms and does not accept any responsibility or liability for the actions or inactions of any individual member or correspondent firm or firms. • Email: info.sa@pkf.com • Website: www.pkfalbassam.com
+[Al-Bassam & Col] C.R.
+1010385804 P.P. loonse 520/11/323 is a member firm of the PKE international limited which administers a family of legally independent firms and does not accept any responsibility or liability for the accept or inactions of any individual member or correspondent firm or firms + Email who satter the satter to www.pl/a/bassam.com